The original ZX Spectrum had a grey rubber keyboard which pressed down on a touch sensitive matrix similar to its predecessor, the ZX81.

 This was the first Sinclair branded computer from Amstrad.
 Whilst the external appearance of the +2 is unsurprisingly similar to Amstrad's CPC464, apart from a few code changes in ROM, it is almost the same computer as the Sinclair 128K model.

-Note: This was the only Spectrum computer to be produced in a grey plastic case.
+Note: This was the only Spectrum computer by Amstrad to be produced in grey

 ZX Spectrum +3